-Executive Presence for CEOs: Why You Need It and How to Get It in 5 Simple Steps
+Executive Presence for CEOs: Why You Need It and How to Get It

 You’re already a CEO.
 Why do you need to focus on executive presence?
 As the top leader in your company, you’ll accomplish much more when you radiate a strong executive presence with charisma.
 The higher you rise in the ranks, the more you need a strong presence to back up your formal authority.
 Leadership doesn’t emanate from a title—it comes from your ability to take charge of tough situations, influence people, and communicate effectively.
 As CEO, executive presence will imbue you with all of these qualities and many more.